Demonstrated Interest

 - • Applying Early Decision is itself the strongest demonstrated interest signal.

-- • Visiting campus, opening admissions emails, and attending info sessions all count — but quality matters more than quantity.
+- • Visiting campus, opening admissions emails, and attending info sessions all count, but quality matters more than quantity.

 - • Bad demonstrated interest is worse than none: repeated empty emails to admissions officers can actively hurt.

-Why Korean students need a full explanation
+Why international students need a full explanation

 What counts as demonstrated interest